 • Regulated under US frameworks

-• Deep integrations with TradFi & L2s
+• Deep integrations with TradFi and L2s

 When institutions enter crypto, they don't start with BTC - they start with USDC.
+Banks, payment processors, and asset managers prefer the regulatory clarity.
+For many large players, USDC is the on-ramp because compliance teams approve it first.

 DAI - The Decentralized Survivor